wrey75/jsch/README.md

   from jsch to sshd.
 * StrictHostKeyChecking: ask | yes | no
   default: ask
-  If this property is set to ``yes'', jsch will never automatically add host keys to the $HOME/.ssh/known_hosts file, and refuses to connect to hosts whose host key has changed.
+  If this property is set to `yes`, jsch will never automatically add host keys to the $HOME/.ssh/known_hosts file, and refuses to connect to hosts whose host key has changed.
 This property forces the user to manually add all new hosts.
-If this property is set to ``no'', jsch will automatically add new host keys to the user known hosts files.
+If this property is set to `no`, jsch will automatically add new host keys to the user known hosts files.
 If this property is set to ``ask'', new  host keys will be added to the user known host files only after the user has confirmed